0b01001001/spectree/README.md

     return Profile(name=json.name)
 ```

 This works with both the default Pydantic adapter and the Msgspec adapter.
-Install
+Models from
+both styles can be mixed in the same application; the
+[Falcon Msgspec example](examples/falcon_msgspec_demo.py) uses dataclasses for its query
+and successful response models alongside Msgspec structs.
+Install the corresponding
-the corresponding optional dependency and configure Msgspec explicitly when using it.
+optional dependency and configure Msgspec explicitly when using it.

 ### Falcon response validation